-As an intern, while tackling this issue, you’ll be housed in a private volunteer house within the popular and welcoming Livingstone Backpackers.
+As an intern, while tackling this issue, you’ll be housed in a private volunteer house within the popular and welcoming Victoria Falls Backpackers Zambia.
 You will have access to a lovely swimming pool, lounge and bar area and if that wasn’t enough, a full climbing wall as well.
-Your accommodation is a 5 minute walk away from Livingstone’s town center, which has many stores and a great selection of bars and restaurants.
+Your accommodation is a 5-minute walk away from Livingstone’s town center, which has many stores and a great selection of bars and restaurants.

 Fun & Travel

 Livingstone is your ticket to adventure.
 Take advantage of your proximity to the great and mighty Victoria Falls, as well as the other adventures the Zambezi has to offer.
 Zambezi boat cruises, river safaris, white water rafting and canoe trips are all ways in which you can encounter these great waters.
 You can also ride quad bike trails or view the scenery from the air in a microlight or helicopter.

 For the adrenaline junkies, why not try the famous bungee jump or gorge swing?

 Go on Safari

 Livingstone, Zambia is safari country.
 Here, you can spot a whole lot of wildlife, do rhino bushwalks or even take a boat safari to spot elephants off the Zambezi River.
 You can also go on weekend outings to the world-famous Chobe National Park, which is across the border in Botswana.